-I have spent hundreds of nights camping wild and I’ve never had a problem.
+I’ve spent hundreds of nights camping wild and I’ve never had a problem.
 Not once have I been moved on or had anyone complain about where I’m camped.
 I stick to some simple rules:

 1: respect